bhaggerty/JD/README.md

+#User Experience Designer#

+CoreOS is hiring a UX designer to join our growing design team.
+You will be an essential part of our multi-disciplinary design team.

+CoreOS provides web apps to our customers to help them manage their infrastructure and accelerate their developers.
+We need help designing these interactions to ensure the experience exceeds the high bar set for modern enterprise software.

+We’re connecting together complex technology into a complete solution for our customers.
+A typical user’s experience takes them from our website to a Linux command line to one of our web apps.
+This journey touches our custom CLI tools as well as third-party software.
+How do we connect these experiences together clearly and efficiently?
+We need your help.

+**Primary responsibilities will include:**

+- Producing application mockups for our web-based applications
+- Working with front-end and back-end engineers to bring your experiences to life
+- Developing (or collaborating with a front-end dev) prototypes of new features
+- Conduct usability testing of CoreOS products and prototypes
+- Reducing friction for our customers during every phase of the customer life-cycle.

+We’re looking for someone who will embrace this role in a particularly fast-paced environment.

+**Relevant skills/experience may include:**

+- Previously worked collaboratively with a design team or product organization
+- Strong desire to share in-progress work frequently with the team
+- Willingness to take initiative, be proactive, and use lean methodologies
+- Familiarity with industry tools (Sketch, Illustrator, Photoshop, etc)
+- Experience crafting a product over a period of time
+- Knowledge of web application best principles.
+HTML/CSS skills are a plus.
+- Experience working with enterprise-focused products

+This position reports to the Head of Design and will heavily collaborate with other UX and graphic designers on the team.

 #Graphic Designer#

 CoreOS is hiring a graphic designer to join our growing design team.
 You will be an essential part of our multi-disciplinary design team.